rocky-linux/documentation/docs/books/learning_bash/03-data-entry-and-manipulations.md

 title: Bash - Data entry and manipulations
 author: Antoine Le Morvan
 contributors: Steven Spencer
-update: 31-mar-2022
+tested with: 8.5
+tags:
+  - education
+  - bash scripting
+  - bash
 ---

 # Bash - Data entry and manipulations

-In this chapter you will learn how to work with interactive users and manipulate the data.
+In this chapter you will learn how to make your scripts interact with users and manipulate the data.

 ****

 **Objectives**: In this chapter you will learn how to:

 :heavy_check_mark: read input from a user;
 :heavy_check_mark: manipulate data entries;
 :heavy_check_mark: use arguments inside a script;
 :heavy_check_mark: manage positional variables;

 :checkered_flag: **linux**, **script**, **bash**, **variable**

 **Knowledge**: :star: :star:
 **Complexity**: :star: :star:

 **Reading time**: 10 minutes

 ****

 Depending on the purpose of the script, it may be necessary to send it information when it is launched or during its execution.
 This information, not known when the script is written, can be extracted from files or entered by the user.
 It is also possible to send this information in the form of arguments when the script command is entered.
 This is the way many Linux commands work.

 ## The `read` command

-The `read` command allows you to enter a character string to store it in a variable.
+The `read` command allows you to enter a character string and store it in a variable.

 Syntax of the read command: